Diogo364/SOLID-for-ML/README.md

     ```
 2. Activate the the `solid-ml` env
    ```
     # This command works for linux.
-Refeer to venv documentation
+Refer to venv documentation
     source solid-ml/bin/activate
    ```
 3. follow the steps in the Download Data section.